-Kate Riordan is the author of 3 historical fiction novels and one of our writing coaches at The Novelry.
-Here she explains why she writes historical fiction and how to consider the time frame for your novel.
+Kate Riordan is the author of 3 historical fiction novels and one of our lovely writing coaches at The Novelry.
+In this blog post, Kate explains why she writes historical fiction and shares some guidance for any writers who are getting started with historical fiction, or considering the time frame for their novels.

 I always think it’s strange when people say ‘Oh, I don’t read historical fiction’ with a look of mild distaste.

 That look generally means one of two things: that a story set in the past will be irrelevant and impossible to relate to, or that reading it will feel less like entertainment and more like school.

 But how can history be irrelevant when it’s made us what and who we are today?
 To dismiss historical fiction is to dismiss the human experience.
 As for the entertainment factor, think of Bridgerton, adapted for Netflix from the books by Julia Quinn.
 82 million households streamed the series in its first month.
 Sexy and frothy and fun, it’s about as far from dry and dusty as you can get.
 It wasn’t just the bodice-ripping people seemed to enjoy either.
 Its evocation of a society that put a huge emphasis on appearance, conformity and notoriety also spoke to a modern audience.